mmmmmm44/VTuber-Python-Unity/README.md

 8. Enjoy

 **Make sure you run the Unity Scene first before running the python script**

+*Both the python scripts and the unity project can be exported to .exe, which can be run on other computers.*

 ## Development Environment
 * Python 3.8.5